 ACTIVITIES IN SISSI

-Sissi is a charming fishing village well-known for its narrow curving streets, flora-adorned houses, colourful doors and quaint shop fronts.
+Sissi is a hub of life, a fishing village well-known for its narrow curving streets, flora-adorned houses, colourful doors and quaint shop fronts.
 Perfect for seaside enthusiasts, Sissi has a few small sandy beaches brimming with crystal-clear waters and well-shielded from the northerly Meltemia winds.
 There’s no better place to sit back and relax after a day exploring the nearby coastal towns.
 Boufos beach is located to the east of Sissi, an organised area of both pebbles and sand.
 This beach is the perfect spot for keen sunbathers, with umbrellas and sunbeds available for rent.
 If you’re in need of some retail therapy, picture-perfect Aghios Nikolaos features a selection of wonderful shops great for picking up souvenirs.

 The landscape around Sissi is graced with lush greenery, vibrant flora and diverse bird species - a true paradise for nature lovers.
 The stunning views of this Mediterranean Eden are best admired on a hike or bike ride along the various trails that encircle the village and wider area of Lassithi.
 Soak in spectacular panoramic views of olive groves, vineyards, historic villages and Lassithi’s famous mountain plateaux as you breathe in the fresh island air.